Computer-Vision-Group-Siegen/cvbot/docs/setup.md

 https://www.raspberrypi.com/software/

 Use the latest version of the Raspberry Pi OS, preferably the 64 bit version.
-Contiue with the installer and activate Wifi, and SSH during the process.
+Continue with the installer and activate Wifi, and SSH during the process.

 By convention, the hostname should be 'cv-[color]' where [color] is the color for identifying the robot.
 For example, 'cv-red' for a red robot.